chaochengstat/poolingdata/README.md

 ## List of Files

-* pooled_data.csv - a csv file for the pseudo-dataset
+* pooled_data.csv - a csv file for the pseudo-dataset.
-* codebook.txt - the data dictionary for the pseudo-dataset
+* codebook.txt - the data dictionary for the pseudo-dataset.
 * functions_CCS.R - R functions containing the estimating procedure of the approximate calibration method (ACM) and exact calibration methods (ECMs) to obtain the odds ratio.
 * main.R - A warpper R code for obtainning the estimated odds ratio of 25(OH)D on the colorectal cancer outcome based on the pseudo-dataset.